 Financial District

 The Oculus is a very unique train station built after September 11th.
 Inside this NYC transportation hub, you will find a whole mall and even a farmers market.
+I love this building, so make sure to at least see it.
+They also have a fun Beer Garden outside.

 During the winter Stone Street also features bubble igloos to dine in.

-We have made it to our 4th day in New York and at this point, you probably can see why this is the city that never sleeps.
-For day 4 on this itinerary, we will be exploring neighborhoods and possible day trips.
-Since this is your last day in New York City, I wanted to give you a lot of different options, so let’s go!
+We have made it to our 4th day and at this point, you probably can see why this is the city that never sleeps.
+Today, we will be exploring neighborhoods and possible day trips.
+Since this is your last day in New York City, I wanted to give you a lot of different options, so let’s go!Â

-Hang out in Washington Square Park: Day 4 in NYC
+Hang out in Washington Square Park

 Washington Square Park, located in Greenwich Village (also known as the West Village), has always held a special place in my heart.
 As a college kid, hanging out by the fountain at night was one of our favorite things to do.

 You can also see the views of both the Empire State Building and the Freedom Tower in the background, depending on your angle, which makes for a pretty cool photograph.
+Another popular Square is Union Square, so you can also consider visiting with a quick subway ride.

 Washington Square Park is also right by the NYU campus.